SyncfusionExamples/how-to-customize-the-indicator-of-the-row-header-based-on-record-data-value-in-wpf-datagrid/README.md

-# How to customize the indicator of the Row header based on record data value in WPF DataGrid(SfDataGrid)?
+# How to Customize the Indicator of the Row Header Based on Record Data Value in WPF DataGrid?

-This sample show cases how to customize the indicator of the Row header based on record data value in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?
+This sample show cases how to customize the indicator of the Row header based on record data value in [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid).

-# About the sample

-You can change the row indicator based on data by customizing the ControlTemplate of [Syncfusion.GridRowHeaderCell](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridRowHeaderCell.html?_ga=2.200465709.241783780.1597639152-393461464.1573033696) in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
+You can change the row indicator based on data by customizing the ControlTemplate of [Syncfusion.GridRowHeaderCell](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridRowHeaderCell.html) in `DataGrid`.

 ```xml
 <Window.Resources>